whosonfirst/go-whosonfirst-rasterzen/README.md

 ./bin/wof-rasterzen-seed -h
 Usage of ./bin/wof-rasterzen-seed:
   -count
+    	   Display the number of tiles to process and exit.
+  -exclude value
+    	   Exclude records not matching one or path '{PATH}={VALUE}' statements.
+Paths are evaluated using the gjson package's 'dot' syntax.
   -fs-cache
     	Cache tiles with a filesystem-based cache.
   -fs-root string
     	The root of your filesystem cache.
 If empty rasterd will try to use the current working directory.
   -go-cache
     	Cache tiles with an in-memory (go-cache) cache.
+  -include value
+    	   Include only those records matching one or path '{PATH}={VALUE}' statements.
+Paths are evaluated using the gjson package's 'dot' syntax.
   -max-zoom int
     	 (default 16)
   -min-zoom int